Olorunnisola01/Portfolio-website/content/full/index.md

 ---
 title: "Optimization of Quadcopter PID controller gains using Genetic Algorithm and Ant Colony Optimization Algorithm"
+authors:
-author: ["Adeleke Olorunnisola"]  # Replace "Your Name" with your actual name
+- name: "Adeleke Olorunnisola" # Replace "Your Name" with your actual name
 date: "2024-06-15"

 tags:
 - Optimization